alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

-it becomes expensive it's harder to retrofit later and it often means that our users have to learn the hard way all of the rough edges of our platform and this is a shame because I fundamentally believe that most developers mean well the squash developers wants to make a
+it becomes expensive it's harder to retrofit later and it often means that our users have to learn the hard way all of the rough edges of our platform

+{% slide assume_worst_intent 6 %}

+and
+this is a shame because I fundamentally believe that most developers mean well the squash developers wants to make a